Dorothy Dunnett: The House of Niccolò

 The House of Niccolò is a series of eight historical novels set in the late-fifteenth-century European Renaissance.
+Niccolo Rising, the first book of the series, was published in 1986, and the last, Gemini in 2000.
 The protagonist of the series is Nicholas de Fleury (Niccolò, Nicholas van der Poele, or Claes), a talented boy of uncertain birth who rises to the heights of European merchant banking and international political intrigue.
 The series shares most of the locations in Dunnett's earlier series, the Lymond Chronicles, but it extends much further geographically to take in the important urban centres of Bruges, Venice, Florence, Geneva, and the Hanseatic League; Burgundy, Flanders, and Poland; Iceland; the Iberian Peninsula and Madeira; the Black Sea cities of Trebizond and Caffa; Persia; the Mediterranean islands of Cyprus and Rhodes; Egypt and the Sinai Peninsula; and West Africa and the city of Timbuktu.
 Nicholas's progress is intertwined with such historical characters as Anselm Adornes, James III of Scotland and James II of Cyprus.

 As with the Lymond Chronicles, the series features a number of historical persons, many as important characters.
 Both the historical and fictional characters are, however, taken from a wider variety of occupations and social classes than in the Lymond Chronicles.
 There are significant differences in narrative approach and writing style between the series, reflecting in part the very different personal journey taken by the central character in each.